cardilloscreations/www-cocoacolorlab-salon/AUTHORING.md

 # Authoring Content

-This website is based on a licensed copy of the Sera Jekyll Theme.

 The instructions below are useful reminders but it's a fairly common workflow for any Jekyll based website.

 ## System Preparation